SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Additional Experimental Details and Results

+\paragraph{Ablation study on sparsity choice of weight saliency.} Recall from \eqref{eq: sal_map_hard} that the choice of the weight saliency sparsity threshold could be a crucial hyperparameter in our approach.
+In our experiments, we have set the default sparsity threshold to 50\%.
+Fig.\,\ref{fig: classification_generation} provides a more detailed examination of the sparsity ratio.
+Specifically, Fig.\,\ref{fig: classification_generation}-(a) and (b) present the performance of {random data forgetting} in image classification using ResNet-18 on CIFAR-10 (with the experiment setup same as Table\,\ref{tab: classification_data_ratio}).
+Fig.\,\ref{fig: classification_generation}-(c) and (d) present the performance of class-wise forgetting for image generation using DDPM on CIFAR-10 with the same setting as Fig\,\ref{fig: saliency map selection}.
+In both cases, the performance of {\retrain} is provided for comparison.
 In the context of MU for image classification, choosing a 50\% sparsity threshold is a reasonable option.
-A higher sparsity of the weight saliency may result in under-forgetting, as evidenced by the lower unlearning accuracy \citep{jia2023model} (namely, the higher classification accuracy on the forgetting data points) and the lower MIA \citep{jia2023model} (namely, making it challenging to infer the forgetting identity of a training point), compared to {\retrain}.
-Moreover, a higher saliency sparsity yields better testing accuracy.
-This is not surprising since as shown in \eqref{eq: unl_model_sal}, the higher saliency sparsity indicates fewer weights of the pre-trained model to be modified during unlearning.
+A higher saliency sparsity may result in under-forgetting, as evidenced by the significant gap compared to {\retrain} as well as the lower unlearning accuracy \citep{jia2023model} (namely, making it easier to classify the forgetting data points) or the lower MIA \citep{jia2023model} (namely, making it challenging to infer the forgetting identity of a training point).
+This is not surprising since the higher saliency sparsity indicates fewer mode weights to be modified during unlearning.
 Conversely, selecting a lower sparsity ratio may result in over-forgetting due to the excessive number of weights to be modified.
-In the context of MU for image generation (Fig.\,\ref{fig: generation_ratio}), a higher sparsity ratio also leads to under-forgetting, while a much lower sparsity ratio causes a rise in FID, introduced by over-forgetting.
+In the context of MU for image generation, a higher sparsity ratio also leads to under-forgetting, while a much lower sparsity ratio causes a rise in FID, introduced by over-forgetting.